Self-paced

 Exploratory data analysis

-Exploratory data analysis (EDA) is the first step to solve any Machine Learning problem.
+Exploratory data analysis (EDA) is the first step to solving any Machine Learning problem.
 It consists of a process that seeks to analyze and investigate the available data sets and summarize their main characteristics, often using data visualization techniques.
 This analysis is carried out through a series of steps detailed below.

-In this section we will delve into the concept by working with the Titanic dataset.
+In this section, we will delve into the concept by working with the Titanic dataset.

 DAY 1